leezhenghui/node-flc/README.md

-## The Plaground for Invocation Flow Context Propagation via Async\_HOOK
+## The Investigation Playground for Invocation Flow Context Propagation via Async\_HOOK

 This is just a investigation project to seek for a stable solution for context progation in node.js.